Loss On Ignition (LOI) testing – What you need to know

 Qualifying for a lower waste tax bracket - LOI

-In the UK, there is currently a 10 per cent cap on Loss on Ignition (LOI) values in waste fines for those wishing to qualify for a £2.90 per tonne of waste tax bracket.
-Any fines that contain a higher LOI value are now subject to the significantly higher rate of £91.35 per tonne (correct for tax year 2019/2020).
+In the UK, there is currently a 10 per cent cap on Loss on Ignition (LOI) values in waste fines for those wishing to qualify for a lower rate of £3.15 per tonne of waste tax bracket.
+Any fines that contain a higher LOI value are now subject to the standard rate of £98.60 per tonne (correct from 1 April 2022).

 Why do waste fines need to be tested?